 Ebonics is a legitimate language!

-In December 1996, the Oakland, California, school board voted unanimously to recognize “Ebonics,” or the dialect of English used by many African-Americans, as the primary language of its black students.
-The vote came as part of an effort to help black students transition to more universally accepted forms of English by having teachers study Ebonics.
-Critics of the board’s decision denounced it as political correctness run amok; the board defended its actions by pointing out the high failure rates among black students in public schools.
+In December 1996, the Oakland, California, school board voted unanimously to recognize “Ebonics,” or the dialect of English used by many American Blacks, as the primary language of its Black students.
+The vote came as part of an effort to help Black students transition to more universally accepted forms of English by having teachers study Ebonics.
+Critics of the board’s decision denounced it as political correctness run amok; the board defended its actions by pointing out the high failure rates among Black students in public schools.

 We are not getting rid of Goosebumps in the library!

 Goosebumps was a popular series of scary children’s books in the mid- to late 1990s; written by R.L.
 Stine, the books came out at a rate of about one a month, ensuring an endless supply for their fans.
 However, a number of parents and educators have tried to remove them from school libraries, arguing that the books were nothing but “junk reading” that did little to foster a true appreciation for literature in their young readers.

 A reference to the famous Sugar Ray Leonard-Roberto Durán boxing match that took place on November 25, 1980, in New Orleans.
 The two had fought five months earlier in Montreal, with Leonard defending his welterweight title, and Durán had won in a unanimous decision.
 But in the intervening months, Durán had allowed his weight to balloon, and he unfortunately had eaten a heavy meal before the bout.
 In the eighth round, Durán simply quit, turning his back on Leonard and saying, "No mas" ("No more").
 Durán blamed stomach cramps for his decision to forfeit the match and the title to Leonard, but the boxing world was widely shocked and disappointed by his actions.
 (Thanks to Doug Lewis for this reference.)